Monte Carlo study of cuprate superconductors in a four-band $d$-$p$ model: Role of orbital degrees of freedom: MODEL AND METHOD

 Starting from these energy band structures, we will investigate the ground state property of the La- and Hg-based systems using the VMC method.
-We assume that the tight-binding parameters remain unchanged with hole doping.
 In the following, we set $t_1$ as a unit of energy.
 The $d$-orbital on-site Coulomb interaction $U_d/t_1$ is varied as a parameter.
 The other Coulomb interaction parameters are set as $(U'_d,J,U_p,V_{dp},V_{pp})=(0.8, 0.1, 0.5, 0.25, 0.2)\,U_d$ for both La- and Hg-based systems with reference to Ref.~\cite{Hirayama}, unless otherwise noted.
-Note that the values for the La-based system are larger in eV units because of the larger $t_1$.
 We first set $V_{dd}=0$ and then discuss the effect of finite $V_{dd}$ in Sec.~\ref{symmetry}.